 The bible recounts this story in Luke 2.

-Bethlehem was a small hill town sitting on a ridge near the Judaean dessert.
+Bethlehem was a small hill town sitting on a ridge near the Judaean desert.
 Bethlehem is about 6 miles south of Jerusalem and about 65 miles south of Nazareth where the young couple lived.

 In those days traveling from Nazareth to Bethlehem was a 6-day journey.

 I can’t imagine making a rough 6-day journey ready to give birth, as Mary was!
+And making the journey on foot or on a donkey!

 The terrain is hilly, rocky and rough, and dotted with low shrubs and trees of the middle east.

-lower part of Bethlehem today
+the lower part of Bethlehem today

 Just think how amazing God is.
 Jesus, the Bread of Life was born in the “house of bread” and our Sacrificial Lamb who took away the sins of the world was born in the town where the sacrificial lambs were also born to be a sacrifice to cover the sins of the Jews!